-- Read all chapters prior to watching lecture videos, including chapters as noted, research articles, etc. - Assignments will be given in through Moodle. - Quizzes in Moodle are required to be completed on or before designated due dates. - There will be 5 exams during this course.
-Exam 1 will cover chapters 11-12, exam 2 will cover chapters 13-14, exam 3 will cover chapters 15-16, exam 4 will cover chapters 21-23 and exam 5 will cover chapters 25-26.
-Exam 5 may also contain information from previous chapters, thus being semi-cumulative. - Missed exams will not be made up unless a university excused absence has been granted and documentation provided in INITIAL email request for extension.
+- Read all chapters prior to watching lecture videos, including chapters as noted, research articles, etc. - Assignments will be given in through Moodle. - Quizzes in Moodle are required to be completed on or before designated due dates.

+- There will be 5 exams during this course.
+Exam 1 will cover chapters 1-2, exam 2 will cover chapters 3-4, exam 3 will cover chapters 5-6, and exam 4 will cover chapters 8-9 and exam 5 will cover chapters 17, 18, & 19.
+Exam 5 may also contain information from previous chapters, potentially being semi-cumulative.
+Missed exams will not be made up unless a university excused absence has been granted and documentation provided in INITIAL email request for extension.
 This needs to be communicated with the instructor BEFORE missing the exam. - PowerPoint lectures have been composed from the textbook that you can use to help you through the reading.
 These lectures will allow you to focus on main points in the chapters. - There will be video/audio lectures as well that are recordings of me giving the lectures during the course.
 These videos will help students who want to cover the material but are audio/visual learners.
 You are expected to utilize the lectures and the video lectures.
-They will help when you are filling out the required study guides.

-- Study guides must be completed and submitted to the appropriate Moodle "Drop boxes" before the corresponding quizzes will open.
+They will help when you are filling out the required study guides. - Study guides must be completed and submitted to the appropriate Moodle "Drop boxes" before the corresponding quizzes will open.
+Study guides are assignments.
 Likewise, all quizzes in a given section must be taken before the exam will open.
 If a study guide deadline is missed, or a quiz is missed, it is the responsibility of the student to inform instructor before missing any other deadlines. - We will utilize the Moodle website (http://lms.ndus.edu/course/view.php?id=6191) to distribute Powerpoint slides, study guides, and other materials.
 It will also be used to administer quizzes in addition to exams.
-All assignments will be submitted through moodle.
+All assignments will be submitted through Moodle.
 Emailed study guides will not be accepted unless requested by the instructor. - It is important for you to check your grades in Moodle.
 If you find that the instructor has made a mistake while entering your grade, you have one week to bring it to the attention of the instructor.
-After a ONE WEEK PERIOD, grades will be locked in Moodle. - Please refrain from requesting extensions as they will not be granted.
-Please not this before starting the course and refrain from leaving negative feedback in you miss a deadline and are not granted an extension.
+After a ONE WEEK PERIOD, grades will be locked in Moodle. - Please refrain from requesting extensions as they will not be granted unless sent documentation in the first email requesting an extension.
+Please note this before starting the course and refrain from leaving negative feedback in you miss a deadline and are not granted an extension.
 Please do not feel disrespected if your request does not receive a reply, by continuing in the course, you accept this rule.
 This is your formal notification about requests for extensions.